chonkye/AlysonLalataENC4265Website/manual.md

 a.
 If The Sims 4 is not in your game list, search for” The Sims 4” on the **Store** tab using the search bar in the upper-right corner.

 b.
 Press **Add to Library**
-    i.
-Once pressed a pop up will appear confirming that The Sims 4 has been added to the *Steam Game Library*.
+  - Once pressed a pop up will appear confirming that The Sims 4 has been added to the *Steam Game Library*.

-   ii.
-Press **OK**
+  - Press **OK**

 <p align="center">
   <img src= "SteamConfirmation.png" alt = "SCREENSHOT OF THE CONFIRMATION POPUP">